-The hospital is home to two experienced equine surgeons.
+Our hospital is home to an experienced Registered Specialist in Equine Surgery.
 We have a number of veterinarians with extensive experience in anaesthesia, and a great nursing team to ensure everything runs smoothly.

 Arthroscopic surgery involves diagnosis and treatment of orthopaedic problems within joints and other synovial structures such as tendon sheaths.
 Small “keyhole” incisions are made, through which a